Leo3418/leo3418.github.io/README.md

 license can be found [here][gumshoe-license].

-This site uses [jQuery][jquery], which is copyright (C) OpenJS Foundation and other contributors and is stored at `static/js/jquery.slim.min.js` in this repository.
+This site uses [jQuery][jquery], which is copyright (C) OpenJS Foundation and other contributors.
 Its license can be found [here][jquery-license].

 This site uses [Susy][susy], which is copyright (C) 2017, Miriam Eric Suzanne and is stored at `assets/sass/minimal-mistakes/vendor/susy/` in this